 Soaring granite peaks.
-Red slick-rock arches and aqua alpine lakes.
-Seemingly bottomless canyons that ... in your mind ... you were the first to see.
+Red slick-rock arches and cyan-colored alpine lakes.
+Seemingly bottomless canyons that ... in your mind ... maybe you were the first to see.

 Ancient ruins.
 Sandstone hoodoos.
 Glistening salt flats as far as the eye can see.
-In some people's minds, just made for fast cars.
+In some people's minds, ideal to run fast cars on.

 Overpowering landscapes.
 Roaring trout streams.
 Multi-hued other-worldly sunrises.
 Even better sunsets.
 Easy access from anywhere in the world.